IrinaRakhimova/Songs_guesser/README.md

 # Songs Guesser

 Welcome to **Songs Guesser**!
 This web application challenges users to identify the artist of a random song from various genres.
-The app uses the Spotify API to fetch songs, and users can guess the artist, get hints, or reveal the correct answer.
+The app uses the Spotify API to fetch songs, and users can guess the artist, get hints, or reveal the correct answer. **You need Spotify Premium to play.**

 ## Features